-Although the true origins of the Pekingese have been lost in the sands of time, it is likely that these little dogs have not altered that much over centuries.
-Chinese legend tells of a lion that fell in love with a marmoset and in order to marry to her, the lion begged the patron saint of the animals, Ah Chu, to reduce him to the size of a pigmy while at the same time retaining his large lion heart and character.
+Although the true origins of the Pekingese have been lost in the sands of time it is likely that these little dogs have not altered that much over centuries.
+Chinese legend tells of a lion that fell in love with a marmoset and to marry to her the lion begged the patron saint of the animals Ah Chu to reduce him to the size of a pigmy while at the same time retaining his large lion heart and character.
 The offspring of this union was the Fu Lin or Lion Dog of China which paved the way for the Pekingese to make its mark on the whole of China.
-Whatever the breed’s true origin recent DNA tests have revealed the Peke to be one of the most ancient of all dog breeds, along with 13 others.
+Whatever the breed’s true origin recent DNA tests have revealed the Peke to be one of the most ancient of all dog breeds along with 13 others.

 The Pekingese has quite a short body and a very distinct waist.
 Their chests are broad and ribs are well sprung with a nice level topline.
 Back legs are well muscled and strong although slightly lighter than their front legs.
 A Peke's feet are quite flat and large with their front feet often turning out slightly whereas their back feet point straight to the front.
 Their tails are set high which dogs carry slightly curved over their backs or sometimes a Peke will carry their tail to one side.
 Tails are nicely feathered.

-When it comes to their coat, the Pekingese has longish, straight hair with a very distinct mane around their necks that does not go any further back than a dog's shoulders.
+When it comes to their coat the Pekingese has a moderately long straight hair with a very distinct mane around their necks that does not go any further back than a dog's shoulders.
 Their top coat is quite thick and coarse whereas the undercoat is that much softer.
-Dogs have lots of feathering on their ears, on the back of their legs, tails and toes.
-The accepted breed colours are as follows:
+Dogs have lots of feathering on their ears on the back of their legs tails and toes.
+The accepted breed colours for Kennel Club registration are as follows:

-The Pekingese is known to have a real sense of humour, but with this comes a whole lot of dignity.
-They are playful, mischievous and yet quite sensitive little dogs by nature.
+The Pekingese is known to have a real sense of humour but with this comes a whole lot of dignity.
+They are playful mischievous and yet quite sensitive little dogs by nature.
 They are a large dog in a small dog's body when it comes to personality.
-They can be a little protective of their toys which is a natural "guarding" trait that's deeply embedded in a Peke's pysche.
+They can be a little protective of their toys which is a natural "guarding" trait that's deeply embedded in a Peke's psyche.

-Because they are quite independent dogs, they need to know their place in the pack and who they can look to for guidance and direction.
-It's important for these dogs to know what is expected of them which means their socialisation and training has to start early and it has to involve introducing a Peke to as many new situations, people, animals and other dogs once they have been fully vaccinated.
-When Pekes are allowed to get away with too much, they can start displaying "small dog syndrome" which sees dogs becoming a lot more demanding and harder to live with.
-Dogs get very possessive over their toys, food and it's when separation anxiety can become a real issue which is why it's important not to "spoil" a Peke and let them get away with things a larger dog would never be allowed to do.
+Because they are quite independent dogs they need to know their place in the pack and who they can look to for guidance and direction.
+It's important for these dogs to know what is expected of them which means their socialisation and training must start early and it should involve introducing a Peke to as many new situations people animals and other dogs once they have been fully vaccinated.
+When Pekes get away with too much they can start displaying "small dog syndrome" which sees dogs becoming a lot more demanding and harder to live with.
+Dogs get very possessive over their toys food and it's when separation anxiety can become a real issue which is why it's important not to "spoil" a Peke and let them get away with things a larger dog would never be allowed to do.

-Their training has to start early, it has to be consistent and always fair so that a Peke understands what their owner expects of them.
+Their training must start early it should be consistent and always fair so that a Peke understands what their owner expects of them.
 Socialising a dog early enough pays dividends because it helps these little dogs grow up to be more relaxed mature dogs that are a pleasure to have around and take anywhere.
-When they have not been well socialised, a Pekingese can be a bit of a handful even though they are such small dogs.
+When they have not been well socialised a Pekingese can be a bit of a handful even though they are such small dogs.